 Don’t Do Zoom Meetings?

-You might not do the whole Zoom meeting/webcam thing like I do, but there are other ways to use your Canon DSLR when it’s tethered to your computer:
+You might not do the whole Zoom meeting/webcam thing, but there are other ways to use your Canon camera when it’s tethered to your computer:

-The “Stay home, stay safe” lockdowns of 2020 have certainly changed the way many of us work.
-Maintaining a professional appearance when working online, is just as important as looking sharp in the business office.
-One way to do that is to use your Canon DSLR or mirrorless camera as a webcam.
-I hope this post helps you!
-Good luck, and stay safe!
+The pandemic certainly changed the way many of us work.
+Maintaining a professional online appearance is just as important as looking sharp in the business office.
+One way to do that is to use your Canon camera as a webcam.